-(2) At least once every three years, a business shall review, and update as necessary, its risk assessments to ensure that they remain accurate in accordance with the requirements of this Article.

-Option II for section 7156, subsection (a)(2):

-- (2) A business shall review, and update as necessary, its risk assessments to ensure they remain accurate in accordance with the requirements of this Article.
-Risk assessments for processing that uses Automated Decisionmaking Technology for the purposes set forth in sections 7030 and 7031 [processing that will be subject to Automated Decisionmaking Technology access/opt-out rights] shall be reviewed and updated at least [annually/biannually/once every three years]. - (3) A business shall update a risk assessment whenever there is a material change in the processing activity.
-A change in the processing activity is material if it diminishes the benefits of the processing activity identified in section 7152, subsection (a)(7), creates new negative impacts or increases the magnitude or likelihood of already-identified negative impacts identified in section 7152, subsection (a)(8), or diminishes the effectiveness of safeguards identified in section 7152, subsection (a)(9).
+- (a) A business shall comply with the following timing requirements for conducting and updating risk assessments: - (1) A business shall conduct and document a risk assessment in accordance with the requirements of this Article before initiating any processing activity identified in section 7150, subsection (b). - (2) At least once every three years, a business shall review, and update as necessary, its risk assessments to ensure that they remain accurate in accordance with the requirements of this Article. - (3) FOR BOARD DISCUSSION: At least [annually/once every two years/once every three years], a business shall review, and update as necessary, its risk assessments for uses of automated decisionmaking technology set forth in section 7150, subsection (b)(3). - (4) A business shall update a risk assessment whenever there is a material change relating to the processing activities.
+A change relating to the processing activities is material if it diminishes the benefits of the processing activities as referred to in section 7152, subsection (a)(7), creates new negative impacts or increases the magnitude or likelihood of already identified negative impacts referred to in section 7152, subsection (a)(8), or diminishes the effectiveness of the safeguards referred to in section 7152, subsection (a)(9).